niko-tangan/lawadvisor-technical-exam/README.md

 # LawAdvisor Technical Exam
 Technical Exam for LawAdvisor by Anton Nikolai Regis Tangan

-# September 9, Monday
+## September 9, Monday
 Hi, I'm treating this initial README as somewhat of a dev log just to explain my thought processes and as a better way to personally track my day-to-day progress.
-I'll probably move this somewhere else when the API is done so that there's an actual, proper README here.
+I'll probably move this somewhere else once the API is done so that there's an actual, proper README with instructions here.

-I'll also be using this as a chance to start learning Elixir and Phoenix, since if I get the job with LawAdvisor I'd need to learn them anyway.
+I'll be using Elixir and Phoenix to make this, since if I get the job with LawAdvisor I'd need to learn them anyway.
+I'll also using sqlite as the database.

 ## TODO